TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 TO organize our work Please log what you do in this file.
-MAKE SURE TO WHENEVER YOU PUSH YOUR WORK IT DOES NOT CONTAIN ANY ERRORS THAT IMPACT PERFORMANCE AND MAKE SURE THAT EVERYTHING SHOULD BE FUNCTIONAL.
+MAKE SURE THAT WHENEVER YOU PUSH YOUR WORK IT DOES NOT CONTAIN ANY ERRORS THAT IMPACT PERFORMANCE AND THAT EVERYTHING SHOULD BE FUNCTIONAL.
 IF YOU ENCOUNTER SOME KIND OF AN ERROR PLEASE UPDATE YOUR STUDIO.
 IF IT PERSISTS PLEASE CONTACT ME.

 ======================================== ADAM ========================================
 TODO: